pavelskirko/gl_airc/README.md

 A client-server application capable to store a 3-column table of data in json-like structure, add, remove items and conduct a search, following commands transmitted in form of serialized json messages.

 A server stores database in a db.json file.
-When starting it initialize a table with 3 rows, which you can use as an example.
+When starting it initializes a table with 3 rows, which you can use as an example.

 ### how to use:
   - install json-c library on your system.
 In Ubuntu you can use the following: